Review of official meat controls

 The review aims to improve public health protection while delivering a more risk-based, effective and proportionate system for official controls on meat.
 A new inspection regime will take account of animal health and welfare considerations.

 Official controls on meat are prescribed by directly applicable European legislation.
-Any changes to controls will therefore have to be negotiated with other EU Member States and the European Parliament.
-Because this is a lengthy process, there is unlikely to be any change to the meat hygiene controls until at least 2014.
+Any changes to controls have to be negotiated with other EU Member States and the European Commission.
+This is a lengthy process.
+Changes to pig inspection are likely to come into force in 2014, but amendments to other species are not expected before 2015 at the earliest.

 Modernising meat hygiene inspection is a strategic priority for the Agency.
 The Agency’s Strategy to 2015 can be found at the link towards the end of this page.